thoughtbot/maybe_haskell/release/maybe_haskell.md

 maybeName = fmap userUpperName (findUser someId)
 ```

-What really happened is `fmap` was first applied to the function `userUpperName`
+What really happened is that `fmap` was first applied to the function `userUpperName`
 to return a new function of type `Maybe User -> Maybe String`.

 ```haskell